nerdcoding/angular-presentation/readme.md

 Simple Spring application with AngularJS web frontend.
 The application uses:

+* An embedded H2 database which is initialized during deployment.
 * JPA2 with Hibernate as persistence layer.
 * Spring Data for domain access.
 * Spring for dependency injection and transaction handling.